parnianf/Checkers-Game-Using-Minimax/README.md

-# Checkers-Game-using-Minimax
+# Checkers-Game-Using-Minimax
-In this project, we get familiar with the concept of **Adversarial Search**, **Game theory**, and how to work with **multiagent environments**.
+In this project, we get familiar with the concept of **Adversarial Search**, **Game theory**, and how to work with **multi-agent environments**.
 I implemented the minimax algorithm and got deeper into the concept of adversarial search.

 ## Checkers: A Brief Overview